jdromeiro/.NET-Developer-Questions/README.md

 **6. What is the difference between an Abstract class and an Interface?**
 An abstract class can contain some implementation, although it cannot be instantiated.
 An interface cannot contain any implementation, just the declaration of methods, fields and events.
 Conceptually, an abstract class defines what an object is, while an interface defines what an object can do.

-**7. What is the difference between overriding and overloading a method?**
-To override a method means to give it a different behaviour than the one it has in one of the classes he derives from.
-To overload a method is to provide different signatures (number and type of parameters) to methods that have the same name and are expected to do the same thing.

-**8. What's the difference between a static method and a non-static method?**
-A static method belongs to the class and a non-static method belongs to an object.
-That means that static methods can be accessed without instantiating an object of that class, while non-static methods require instantiation.

 [Back to Table of Contents](#table-of-contents)